jlmoraleshellin/jlmoraleshellin/README.md

 - 👋 Hi, I’m @jlmoraleshellin
-- 👀 I’m interested in bioinformatics and computational biology applications of AI.
+- 👀 I’m interested in bioinformatics and AI.
-- 🌱 I’m currently learning how to integrate xisting LLM models into my own apps.
 - 📫 How to reach me: jlmoraleshellin@gmail.com
 - ⚡ Fun fact: I love League of Legends